schallis/nand2tetris/README.md

 State is stored (temporarily) using a `Clocked Data Flop Flop (DFF)`.
 This is a gate that outputs the value put into it from the previous time unit.
 Thus we require a concept of time.
 This time state is built into the `DFF` chip making it Sequential rather than Combinatorial.

 To build memory, we need the ability to choose between loading a new value or reading the existing from the `DFF`.
 We do this using a `Mux` which take a load bit as the selector.
-Input from the `DFF` is fed back into the `Mux` along with the original input, thus wh either load a new bit into the `DFF` and read it, or we keep loading it back into itself and reading it.
+Input from the `DFF` is fed back into the `Mux` along with the original input, thus we either load a new bit into the `DFF` and read it, or we keep loading it back into itself and reading it.

 ![Bit Implementation](bit-implementation.png)